epics-containers/epics-containers.github.io/docs/user/tutorials/generic_ioc.rst

     From the VSCode menus: File->Add Folder to Workspace then select the folder ioc-adurl

 #.
-Push the repo back to a the new repo on github
+Push the repo back to a new repo on github

     .. code-block:: bash